mattdelfante/CST238GUI/README.md

 [MolliDrivdahl](https://github.com/mollidrivdahl)<br />

 <b>Inspiration:</b><br />
 For Matt, the idea to make an animated music video came from the animated start menu of the example project "Bishop's Fianchetto" shown on the first day of the GUI course.
-For Molli, the idea came from a previous Adobe Flash project from high school involving creating animations to go along with a song.<br />
+For Molli, the idea came from a previous Adobe Flash project from high school involving creating animations to go along with a song.
+We picked My House by Flo Rida since it is catchy and we thought we could express our selves easily and in a fun manner via house tours.<br />

 <b>License:</b><br />
 The MIT License (MIT)<br />